Republicans Privately Preparing To Dump Trump, 'The Bottom Is Going To Fall Out,' White House Reporter Claims

-In public, Congressional Republicans have remained firm in their support of Donald Trump, even after last week’s allegations that Trump was personally involved in illegal payments to silence women with whom he had affairs, in order to influence the 2016 presidential election — and the possibility, as the Inquisitr reported, that he may face indictment.
+In public, Congressional Republicans have remained firm in their support of Donald Trump, even after last week’s allegations that Trump was personally involved in illegal payments to silence women with whom he had affairs, in order to influence the 2016 presidential election — and the possibility, as the Inquisitr reported, that he may face indictment and even jail time.

 As CNN reported, Utah Republican Senator Orrin Hatch — when asked for his reaction to Trump’s involvement in felonies as alleged by federal prosecutors — replied, “I don’t care.”
-Another leading Republican, Iowa Senator Chuck Grassley, dismissed the claims against Trump by Trump’s former lawyer, Michael Cohen.
+Another leading Republican, Iowa Senator Chuck Grassley, dismissed the claims against Trump made in a sentencing memo for Trump’s former lawyer, Michael Cohen.
 Grassley called Cohen “a liar.”
 Maine Senator Susan Collins and South Dakota Senator John Thune also “shrugged,” as CNN put it, saying that it was “premature” to form an opinion on Trump’s involvement in the alleged crimes.

 But behind closed doors, Republicans on Capitol Hill are singing a very different tune, according to Los Angeles Times White House correspondent Eli Stokols.
 Stokols has previously reported for Politico and the Wall Street Journal, for whom he covered the 2016 presidential campaign.